5j9/browserfetch/README.rst

 2. Open your browser, goto http://example.com (perhaps solve a captcha and log in).
 3. Copy the contents of `browserfetch.js`_ file and paste it in browser's console.
-(You can use a browser extensions like violentmonkey_/tampermonkey_ to this step for you.)
+(You can use a browser extensions like violentmonkey_/tampermonkey_ to do this step for you.)

 That's it!
 Your Python script starts handling requests.
 The browser tab should remain open of-coarse.